kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 that the distinction between pre-routing and post-routing is a first-class architectural property rather than an implementation detail.

-This Experimental stage defines the concrete API shape (see [API](#api)).
-Pre-routing filters are attached to a Gateway `Listener` via a new field, `httpFilters []HTTPListenerFilter`, whose element type reuses **only** the two `HTTPRouteFilter` payload variants that can produce a *dynamic* signal capable of influencing route selection: `ExternalAuth` (to establish identity before matching) and `ExtensionRef` (the escape hatch for custom pre-routing behavior such as body-based routing or JWT-claim projection).
-The other six `HTTPRouteFilter` variants are excluded — either because they don't mutate the request (`RequestMirror`, `ResponseHeaderModifier`, `CORS`), because their static mutation cannot usefully influence matching (`RequestHeaderModifier`, `URLRewrite`), or because they short-circuit routing entirely (`RequestRedirect`), which is already achievable with a catch-all HTTPRoute.
+This GEP defines the concrete API shape (see [API](#api)).
+Pre-routing filters are attached to a Gateway `Listener` via a new field, `httpFilters []HTTPListenerFilter`, whose element type reuses **only** a narrow subset of the existing `HTTPRouteFilter` payload variants — those that can produce a *dynamic* signal capable of influencing route selection.
+Today that subset is `ExternalAuth` (to establish identity before matching) and `ExtensionRef` (the escape hatch for custom pre-routing behavior such as body-based routing or JWT-claim projection).
+The remaining `HTTPRouteFilter` variants are excluded — either because they don't mutate the request (`RequestMirror`, `ResponseHeaderModifier`, `CORS`), because their static mutation cannot usefully influence matching (`RequestHeaderModifier`, `URLRewrite`), or because they short-circuit routing entirely (`RequestRedirect`), which is already achievable with a catch-all HTTPRoute.
 Ordering within the list is a strict guarantee (MUST), route matching runs single-pass after all pre-routing filters complete, and Listener selection cannot be affected by pre-routing filter mutations — enforced structurally by TLS for HTTPS listeners and contractually by this GEP for cleartext HTTP listeners.
-The v1 experimental surface covers HTTP-family listener protocols and `HTTPRoute`; extension to `GRPCRoute` and to L4 route kinds is captured as a deliberate design consideration, not deferred by accident.
+The initial API surface covers HTTP-family listener protocols and `HTTPRoute`; extension to `GRPCRoute` and to L4 route kinds is captured as a deliberate design consideration, not deferred by accident.

 This GEP is one of three that the payload-processing proposal ([GEP-5091](https://github.com/kubernetes-sigs/gateway-api/pull/5091) was split into during Gateway API community discussion: